 Filled with picturesque natural scenery and a wonderful place to enjoy sightseeing and food in every season, Mie Prefecture is a dream spot to add to your Japan bucket list!

 Mie Prefecture is located between the Kinki and Chukyo Regions and consists of five areas - Hokusei, Iga, Chunansei, Ise-Shima, and Higashiki-Shu.

-The Iga area, which borders on Kyoto and Nara, has a museum where visitors can learn about and experience ninja culture.
+The Iga area, which borders Kyoto and Nara, has a museum where visitors can learn about and experience ninja culture.
 Meanwhile, the Hokusei area is known for its illumination displays and large greenhouses.

 From historical spots to cutting-edge technology, Mie Prefecture is a place where you can get to know the wide range of attractions that Japan has to offer.

 What's the Best Way to Get to Tourist Spots in Mie?

 From Kansai International Airport, it takes approximately 2 hours and 30 minutes via the Nankai and Kintetsu railways to reach Ise City, where Ise Grand Shrine is located.